 What type of information we need

-To carry out our statistics and research duties, NISRA collects and processes information on personal data (e.g. employment) and special personal data (e.g. ethnic origin, religious belief).
+To carry out our statistics and research duties, NISRA collects and processes information on personal data (including employment) and special personal data (such as ethnic origin and religious belief).

 Why we process personal information